staman1702/visit-dubrovnik/README.md

 - As a alternative to form, right section contains address and telephone number
 - When used on smaller devices the right section goes under the form, and both are centered

+### Footer

+- As a page footer I used links to social media
+- Links open in new tab when clicked and are displayed on my site using Font Awesome icons
+- Same footer is used for all three pages

 ## Testing

 - I tested that this page works on different browsers: Chrome, Edge, Firefox.